 - 1. Under the Settings menu, click Advanced. - 2.
-In the Powerwash section, click Powerwash. - 3.
-Click Restart, and then sign in with your Google Account. - NOTE: The account you sign in with after you reset your computer will be recognized as the owner account. - 4.
-Follow the on-screen instructions to reset your computer. - Once you complete the reset, you can set up your computer and check to see whether the problem is fixed.
+In the Powerwash section, click Powerwash. - Click Restart. - 4.
+In the window that appears, select Powerwash, and then select Continue. - 5.
+Follow the on-screen instructions to reset your computer and sign in with your Google account. - NOTE: The account you sign in with after you reset your computer will be recognized as the owner account. - Once you complete the reset, you can set up your computer and check to see whether the problem is fixed.